Your local RSPCA

 Crewe, Nantwich & District Branch

-Our primary goal is to care for neglected and homeless dogs and cats until we can find them loving, new homes.
+Our primary goal is to care for neglected and homeless dogs, cats and rabbits until we can find them loving, new homes.

-Our dogs and cats (and the occasional rabbit) come to us via the nationally operated RSPCA Inspectors.
+Our dogs and cats (and some rabbits) come to us via the nationally operated RSPCA Inspectors and occassionally from the public.
 We do not have an animal centre - we rely on fosterers and private boarding, which means space and resources are limited, but we do our best, and we have rehomed hundreds of animals.
-Unfortunately, we do not have the facilities to take animals from the public.

 Please help us help local animals in need!